Hello and welcome to the podcast of Lotus Eaters episode 1236.

 Yeah.

-One laid the groundwork for the other, Ben.
+One laid the groundwork for the other, but anyway.

-Maybe you have to look again at what those people believed and why they believed it.
+Maybe you've got to re-look, look again at what those people believe and why they believed it.

 Maybe they weren't just these racists.